scottTomaszewski/curse-of-strahd/docs/Sessions/Session 4.md

 - Met the shopkeep [[Bill Draur]] and his nephew [[Periwimple]]
 - Sold a few things, bought some adventuring gear
-- [[Bill Draur]] asked us to fetch his leather bundle in exchange for a 20% discount, see [[Retreive Leather Bundle for Bill Draur]] for details
+- [[Bill Draur]] asked us to fetch his leather bundle in exchange for a 20% discount, see [[Retrieve Leather Bundle for Bill Draur]] for details

 ## Evening in the Burgomaster Manor